Rajsoni03/SysConn/README.md

 ## Configuration
 Web Interface:
 - Open browser and navigate to [`http://localhost:5500`](http://localhost:5500) in local machine.
 - Set AUTH_TOKEN and SUDO_PASSWORD from web interface.
-This updates the config.json file in config directory.
+This updates the config.json file in data directory.

 Manual File Update:
-- Update `config/config.json` with your desired `AUTH_TOKEN` and `SUDO_PASSWORD`.
+- Update `data/config.json` with your desired `AUTH_TOKEN` and `SUDO_PASSWORD`.
 - Restart the Flask app to apply changes.